Creating and configuring a Spack-Manager Project

 Users are free to implement and sort of detection script they want.

-The only requirements are that the method detector
+The only requirements are that the method detector have a positional

 argument for the name of the machine to check for, and returns a boolean to indicate if that supplied name